An empty building needs the right insurance protection.

 Vacant building insurance can protect your empty business from a variety of named perils, including fire, wind, water damage, sprinkler leakage, theft, and vandalism.
 If you’re looking for specific coverage for a particular risk, you can discuss it with your agent to find the right vacant building policy for your needs.
 Vacant building insurance can also provide liability coverage in case of an accident occurring on the property while it’s empty that you could be held liable for.

 Whether you’re experiencing a planned or unplanned vacancy, it’s important that you have the right vacant building insurance in place.
-Contact us today to discuss this specialized coverage.
+Contact us today to discuss this coverage.

 Vacant Building Insurance Information Request